binaryage/dirac/readme.md

         Exit: Control+D or (exit) or (quit)
      Results: Stored in vars *1, *2, *3, an exception in *e

+    user=>
+    Dirac Agent v0.1.2
-    user=> Started Dirac Agent: Connected to nREPL server at nrepl://localhost:8230.
+    Connected to nREPL server at nrepl://localhost:8230.
     Tunnel is accepting connections at ws://localhost:8231.

-The last line should remind you that Dirac Agent started successfully and listens for browser connections on the port 8231.
+The last line should remind you that Dirac Agent started successfully and listens for browser connections on port 8231.

 Now you should be able to use REPL from any of your Dirac DevTools instances.